Dispute over military command holds up Congo peace deal

 Leaders from the Great Lakes region had originally been expected to sign the deal on Monday morning.

-Seraphin Ngwej, a senior diplomatic adviser to Congolese President Joseph Kabila, said SADC members had raised questions over who would command the intervention force - SADC or MONUSCO.
+Seraphin Ngwej, a senior diplomatic advisor to Congolese President Joseph Kabila, said SADC members had raised questions over command and control of the intervention force - SADC or MONUSCO.

-"(SADC) wants assurances the brigade can do what they want it to do," said the diplomatic source who declined to be named.
+"(SADC) wants assurances the brigade can do what they want it to do," said a diplomatic source who declined to be named.

-U.N.
-Secretary General Ban Ki-moon said he had postponed the signing because of "procedural differences" and stressed there were no fundamental differences on the agreement's content between the eight regional states involved.

 The M23 rebel movement swept across Congo's North Kivu province and in November seized the provincial capital of Goma, a city of 1 million people.
 The rebels later left the city to pave the way for peace talks.

 The group is named after a March 23, 2009 peace deal that integrated Tutsi-dominated rebels into Congo's army, but which they say the government violated.
-The rebels are now also demanding wide-ranging political reforms.
+The rebels are now also demanding wide ranging political reforms. ž

 MONUSCO was widely criticised for failing to halt the rebels' southern advance on Goma.
 The force said its helicopters had fired hundreds of rockets but were unable to beat back the swelling ranks of the rebels as government forces fled.